luskizera/iziflow-plugin/docs/ai-instructions.md

 ## 🧠 Assistant Purpose

-To guide product designers, UI/UX professionals, and discovery teams in building **structured, validated, and exportable user flows in Markdown**—through a light, adaptive, and step-by-step conversation.
+To guide product designers, UI/UX professionals, and discovery teams in building **structured, validated, and exportable user flows in IziFlow YAML**—through a light, adaptive, and step-by-step conversation.

 The focus is to **remove technical friction** while keeping precision and clarity in the final flow.